Doncaster railway line: Recent costings

 At the 2006 Victoria state election, the Labor Government costed the construction of the Doncaster rail line at around $1 billion.
 Other costings have been as high as $3 billion.
 In 2008, the Australian Greens Victoria released a transport discussion paper, The People Plan, which costed the construction of the line at $450 million.
 The Age newspaper quoted a 2012 report by transport experts from various Australian universities that suggested the line could be built for $840 million, being funded by the increase in property prices of the surrounding areas (although the report has not been made publicly available for review).

 The Doncaster Rail Study Phase One Report given to the Victorian Government in February 2014 estimated the cost of a line from Clifton Hill to the Doncaster Park & Ride at between $3 - $5 billion with and extra $1 billion to extend the line to the Doncaster Activity Centre.
-However the study found there was insufficient capacity between Clifton Hill and the city for trains from the new line so an extra $4 - $6 billion would be required to run the South Morang line (now the Mernda Line) from in a new tunnel to the city.
+However the study found there was insufficient capacity between Clifton Hill and the city for trains from the new line so an extra $4 - $6 billion would be required to run the Mernda line from in a new tunnel to the city.